Authors and Editors

 Dismas Locaria, Esq., Venable, LLP

-Dismas (Diz) Locaria is a partner of Venable's Government Contracts Group.
-His practice focuses on assisting government contractors in all aspects of working with the Federal government.
+Dismas (Diz) Locaria is a partner with the law firm Venable LLP.
+His practice focuses on assisting government contractors in all aspects of working with the federal government.
 He has extensive experience assisting clients with regulatory and contract/grant term counseling, compliance (including ethics and integrity compliance), responsibility matters, such as suspension, debarment and other contracting/grant exclusions, small business matters and GSA Federal Supply Schedule contracting.

 Karen Norris, kanoco